 Dr. LaMattina specializes in kidney, pancreas, and liver transplantation.
 He is particularly interested in Living Donor Liver transplantation and performs minimally invasive surgery for living kidney donation.

-In conjunction with his colleagues Dr. Rolf Barth and Dr. Richard Pierson, Dr. LaMattina is investigating mechanisms responsible for coagulopathy following liver xenotransplantation in a preclinical model.
+Dr. LaMattina is investigating mechanisms responsible for coagulopathy following liver xenotransplantation in a preclinical model.

 Dr. LaMattina was named a "Top Doctor" in the specialty of Transplant: Kidney, Pancreas, Liver by Baltimore magazine in 2016.